-Overall, 52 percent of the available funds were obligated for transit improvements.
-The Intelligent Transportation System (ITS) and signal projects were obligated at 30 percent and Transportation Demand Management (TDM) was obligated at 13 percent.
-The PM-10 and construction projects received 4 percent and 1 percent respectively.
-Slightly more funds were obligated in 2004 because of additional funds available from previous years.
+Figure 2 shows the statewide funds obligated by project type.
+Overall, 35 percent of the available funds were obligated for Intelligent Transportation System (ITS) and traffic signal projects.
+Transit Improvements (new or expanded transit services) were obligated at 31 percent and Transportation Demand Management (TDM) was obligated at 29 percent.
+The PM-10 projects (paving, sweeping, deicing) received 5 percent of all obligated funds.
+As in years past, slightly more funds were obligated in 2005 because of additional (unspent) funds available from previous years.

-Figure 2 - FY 2004 Obligated Funds by Improvement Type
+Figure 2 - FY 2005 Statewide Obligated Funds by Improvement Type